-What Are the Ingredients of Impossible and Beyond Burgers?
+What Are the Ingredients of Impossible and Beyond Meat?

 Even though both brands launched within the past decade, they’re two entirely different animals (no pun intended).
-Impossible is a gluten-free burger made largely of soy protein concentrate, coconut oil and sunflower oil, along with genetically engineered heme that gives it its meat-like quality.
+Impossible Foods makes a gluten-free burger made largely of soy protein concentrate, coconut oil, and sunflower oil, along with genetically engineered heme that gives it its meat-like quality.

-Beyond Burger, on the other hand, is mostly built on pea protein, expeller pressed canola oil, coconut oil, and seasonings.
+Beyond Meat, on the other hand, is mostly built on pea protein, expeller-pressed canola oil, coconut oil, and seasonings.
 It’s not genetically modified and is free of soy and gluten.

 Are Impossible and Beyond Meat Healthy?

-From a nutrition standpoint, Impossible and Beyond Burgers stack up quite similarly to beef (see below for a side-by-side comparison).
+From a nutrition standpoint, Impossible and Beyond Meat stack up quite similarly to beef (see below for a side-by-side comparison).
 That said, there are a few notable differences:

 - Beyond has significantly less saturated fat than both ground beef and Impossible Burger.
 That’s the “bad” fat associated with heart disease and inflammation, according to the Centers for Disease Control, so less is more in this case.

 - While beef has zero carbohydrates and no fiber, Impossible and Beyond have a few grams of fiber per serving.
 This is also a plus, since most of us don’t get enough fiber.

-- Both Impossible and Beyond Burgers are much higher in sodium than ground beef, since they’re effectively pre-seasoned.
+- Both Impossible and Beyond Meat are much higher in sodium than ground beef, since they’re effectively pre-seasoned.
 Once you salt a beef patty, the numbers will be more aligned.